For Kathy Murphy, the difference between being gay or straight is $583 a month.

 "Social Security is the most important financial resource for older Americans in this country, and this is just as true for LGBT older Americans," says SAGE's Adams.

 In the case of Murphy and Baker, the couple got married in Massachusetts in 2010.
 Baker died in 2012 and since then Murphy has been unable to collect her wife's benefit of $583.
 Same-sex marriage has been legal in Massachusetts since 2003, but it's not allowed in Texas, and the federal government is required by law to use the couples' state of residence to determine benefits.

 THE SHADOW OF AIDS

-Diagnosed with HIV in 1987, then AIDS in 1990, Albaugh was in and out of hospitals.
-But after coming back from the brink of death, he faces a different crisis: He can't work as much as he did before his illness.
+Jim Albaugh is one of those people.
+Diagnosed with AIDS in 1990, he was in and out of hospitals.
+After coming back from the brink of death, he now faces another crisis: He has little savings and can't work as much as he did before his illness.
 Without public financial support programs, he would not be able to get by.

 The 53-year-old has 12 years before he hits retirement age, but when asked about it, he says: "I don't think about retirement because I don't believe I will have one."